elipapa/markdown-cv/index.md

 ### Programming journey

-Learning C++ as a teenager, to classical OOP with Java, .NET, PHP & Javascript, then to Microsoft Dynamics AX.
+Learning C++ as a teenager, to classical OOP with Java, .NET, PHP & Javascript, Microsoft Dynamics AX.

 Finding and falling in love with Lisp in 2015 and working since then predominantly with Clojure & ClojureScript both professionally and for personal projects.